Abjad/abjad/docs/source/welcome/quickstart.rst

 Make sure LilyPond is installed: http://lilypond.org/development.html

-Install Abjad in a Python virtual environment.
+Create a Python 3 virtual environment for Abjad: https://docs.python.org/3/tutorial/venv.html

-First create a virtual envrionment.
-Then install Abjad:
+Activate the virtual environment and then use pip to install Abjad:

 ::

-    ~$ pip install abjad
+    ~$ python -m pip install abjad